Absence of heating in a uniform Fermi gas created by periodic driving: Discussion

 \section{Discussion}

-In this work we have demonstrated that dynamical decoupling can eliminate the effect of spin-dependent potentials without affecting the intrinsic many-body behavior.
-Our experiments are done with a spin-flip frequency that is much higher than all other relevant experimental scales.
-In this regime, we have found no detectable heating during the experiment due to the periodic driving.
-Measurements of the condensate fraction and contact parameter show that the gas behaves the same as a stationary uniform Fermi gas.
-Our dynamical levitation scheme can be used to generate a uniform density of other spin mixtures.
+In this work, we have demonstrated that Floquet engineering can be used with a continuous interacting Fermi gas without affecting its intrinsic many-body behavior.
+Specifically, we have employed the technique to eliminate the effect of a spin-dependent potential and achieve a flat trap.
+Our experiments are done with a driving frequency that is much higher than all other relevant experimental scales.
+In this regime, we have found no detectable heating during the experiment due to periodic driving.
+Measurements of the condensate fraction and contact parameter show the same behavior as expected in a stationary uniform Fermi gas.
+Furthermore, our dynamical levitation scheme can be used to generate a uniform density of other spin mixtures.